 A new Fraunhofer-Gesellschaft research group at the Baltic Sea is developing underwater applications for more sustainable use of the ocean by humans.
 In their first project, researchers are exploring the issue of microplastics in the ocean.

-A multidisciplinary research group with members from four Fraunhofer institutes recently began work at the Rostock Fishing Port in a further step toward developing the “Ocean Technology Campus Rostock” (OTC), whose vision is supported and driven by the Fraunhofer-Gesellschaft together with numerous partners.
+A multidisciplinary research group with members from four Fraunhofer institutes recently began work at the OTC basecamp located at the Rostock Fishing Port in a further step toward developing the “Ocean Technology Campus Rostock” (OTC), whose vision is supported and driven by the Fraunhofer-Gesellschaft together with numerous partners.
 The goal of many local, regional, and national stakeholders is to establish the Hanseatic city as a leading locale for underwater technology research through the close interlinking of science and industry.
 In the new “Smart Ocean Technologies” research group, experts from the fields of IT, materials science, engineering, electronics, systems engineering, and sensor, energy, and automation technology are working together to create complex systems solutions for underwater applications.
 With the combined expertise of the Fraunhofer institutes IGD, IGP, IOSB, and IKTS, the group is researching embedded sensor and systems integration, the interlinking of computer vision, data mining, and machine learning methods, the testing of novel analytical methods, and the development of autonomous systems.

 Turning the tide on microplastics